String diagrams for Strictification and Coherence: Introduction

-\paragraph{Synopsis} In Section~\ref{section:graphical-language} we present our graphical calculus for (non-strict) monoidal categories, in the form of a strictification procedure.
-Subsections~\ref{section:motivating-examplesI}, \ref{section:exstlc}, and \ref{section:exnonstrict} illustrates a series of motivating examples.
+In Section~\ref{section:graphical-language} we present our graphical calculus for (non-strict) monoidal categories, in the form of a strictification procedure.
+Subsections~\ref{section:motivating-examplesI}, \ref{section:exstlc}, and \ref{section:exnonstrict} illustrate a series of motivating examples.
 Section~\ref{section:strictness} justifies our construction by proving that it yields an equivalence of categories.
+Section~\ref{section:symmetric-monoidal-strictness} shows how the strictness result extends to the symmetric monoidal case.
 Section~\ref{section:coherence} revisits MacLane's Coherence theorem and some of its consequences in light of the approach we presented.
+Finally, in Section~\ref{section:corollary-proof}, we give a graphical exposition of Mac Lane's \emph{corollary} to the coherence theorem.
 Section~\ref{section:conclusions} is dedicated to conclusions and future work.